adlnet/xAPI-Spec/xAPI.md

 XAPI seeks to enable tracking from applications other than browsers, browsers still need to be supported.
-Internet Explorer 8 and 9 do not implement Cross Origin Resource Sharing, but rather use their own Cross Domain Request API, which can not use all of the XAPI as describe above due to only supporting "GET" and "POST", and not allowing HTTP headers to be set.
+Internet Explorer 8 and 9 do not implement Cross Origin Resource Sharing, but rather use their own Cross Domain Request API, which cannot use all of the XAPI as described above due to only supporting "GET" and "POST", and not allowing HTTP headers to be set.

 The following describes alternate syntax for consumers to use only when unable